ckan/ckan/doc/maintaining/installing/install-from-source.rst

 databases and users, set the right permissions and set the appropriate values in your CKAN config file.

+After setting up the DataStore, configure DataPusher or XLoader to add data to DataStore.
+To install the DataPusher refer this docs: https://github.com/ckan/datapusher or refer this
+docs: https://github.com/ckan/ckanext-xloader to install the XLoader.

 ---------------
 9. You're done!
 ---------------